-Prior to delivery, a neonatologist or neonatal fellow will attempt to counsel the parents of all infants <30 weeks gestation for whom intensive treatment is offered.
-If a parent of an infant >30 weeks gestation specifically requests counseling, then this will be provided as time allows.
+Before delivery, a neonatologist or neonatal fellow will attempt to counsel the parents of all infants <30 weeks gestation for whom intensive treatment is offered.
+If a parent of an infant >30 weeks gestation specifically requests counseling, this will be provided as time allows.
 The details and extent of counseling are left to the discretion of the counseling physician, based on the situation and the perceived needs and wishes of the parents.
-In general, counseling should include a discussion of expected outcomes and reasonable treatment options.
+In general, counseling should include discussing expected outcomes, potential clinical course in the NICU, and related treatment interventions.
 The benefits and burdens of treatment and non-treatment and the uncertainties of any course of action at the infant's early gestational age should be discussed.
 As risks of death, disability, and suffering in the neonatal period and beyond differ in their meaning and implication, they should be clearly distinguished when counseling parents.

 A recommended approach is to use opening questions to gather information about the family's perspective and values.
-For example, stating questions such as, "Why do you think I am here?", "What scares you the most?" and "What are your hopes for your child?" can help start the conversation in order to guage the family's expectations.
-When possible and if desired by the mother, the consultation should occur with both the mother and her partner (Gaucher et al, 2016).
-The physician should consider addressing common parental concerns such as the role of a mother of a premature baby, integration of the family into the baby's care and the NICU environment (Gaucher et al, 2016).
-The physician should also offer a tour of the NICU if time allows; the charge nurse can accommodate a tour at his or her convenience when the mother's nurse calls to request it.
-Parents should be offered additional counseling by the same provider if possible, assuming the mother remains an inpatient and does not deliver.
+For example, stating questions such as, "Why do you think I am here?", "What scares you the most?" and "What are your hopes for your child?" can help start the conversation to gauge the family's expectations.
+The provider counseling should assist parents in articulating what is most important to them.
+When possible and if the mother desires, the consultation should occur with both the mother and her partner (Gaucher et al, 2016).
+The physician should consider addressing common parental concerns such as the role of a mother of a premature baby, integration of the family into the baby's care, and the NICU environment (Gaucher et al., 2016).
+The physician should also offer a tour of the NICU if time allows; the charge nurse can accommodate a tour at their convenience when the mother's nurse calls to request it.
+If possible, parents should be offered additional counseling by the same provider, assuming the mother remains an inpatient and does not deliver.
 In particular, parents who opt for less aggressive intervention should be revisited for additional counseling as time progresses without delivery and as the anticipated outcome for their infant improves.